Shrewsbury Abbey: Choirs

 The Abbey has a long-standing reputation for excellence in liturgical music.
 Records from the mid-19th century show the existence of a choir of boys and men, which was maintained until after the Second World War.
 The current choir consists of a mixed adult choir which sings the majority of services.
+The choir also has choral scholars.
 The choir regularly visits cathedrals to sing services in the absence of the cathedral choir.